 Entrance counseling will help you understand your rights and responsibilities as a student loan borrower.
 All first time loan borrowers are required to complete Entrance Counseling.
-Returning borrowers must complete Financial Awareness counseling each term.
+Returning borrowers must complete the Annual Student Loan each term.
 Both are available online at https://studentaid.gov.